What I love most about this sweet corn chowder is its golden yellow hue and full sweet taste of fresh corn just off the cob.

 4 tablespoons all-purpose flour

-8 cups fresh yellow corn kernels, cut from the cob, divided in half (you can use frozen in a pinch)
+6 cups fresh yellow corn kernels, cut from the cob, divided (you can use frozen in a pinch)

 5 cups vegetable stock, divided (chicken stock also works well)

-2 fresh poblano chiles, cored, cut in half lengthwise, seeded and ribbed, minced (use rubber gloves!)
+4 fresh (or roasted, skinned) poblano chiles, cored, cut in half lengthwise, seeded and ribbed, minced (use rubber gloves!)

 4 cups, ½-inch cubed, new potatoes (20 ounces; red or gold)